hku/diffusion.c/readme.md

 ### train with python

-For fast experiment, I used a very tiny model. you can train the tiny model in minutes just by running
+For fast experiment, I used a very tiny model. you can train the model in minutes just by running

 ```
 pip install -r requirement.txt